 One of the many benefits of entrepreneurship is the ability to make your own decisions about how to grow your company.
 Those choices include who to hire, who to fire and who to promote.

-Many business owners embrace the age-old practice of hiring family members (spouses, siblings, sons and daughters) to fill key positions in their company.
+Many business owners embrace the age-old practice of hiring family members (spouses, siblings, offspring) to fill key positions in their company.
 You name it, and I’ve seen it.
 I consider co-founder spouses — both fulfilling senior management roles — as falling into the same category.
-More companies have foundered or died as a result of marital dissolution than I care to remember.
-I’ve been a vocal opponent of employing family members, for any role, and, to my surprise, have taken a lot of flak for it.
+More companies have foundered or died because of marital dissolution than I care to remember.
+I’ve been a vocal opponent of employing family members, for any role, and, to my surprise, have taken a lot of criticism for it.
 I’m touching on the subject to encourage you, as an entrepreneur leading and growing a company, to explore the subject and consider its potential negative impact on your venture.

-Nepotism has been widely panned for its adverse influence, yet I see so many entrepreneurs still practising it.
+Nepotism has been widely panned for its adverse influence, yet I see so many entrepreneurs still practicing it.
 I’ve yet to see any good come from it.
 Here’s the bad and the ugly.

 Hiring family members is unfair, or it at least undermines the perception, among employees, of fairness.
 This leads to job dissatisfaction and low morale.
 You could quite conceivably invite a lawsuit, based on discriminatory human resources practices, or an equally disruptive claim of constructive dismissal.